 Moreover, as I listened to her candid and generous interview her words, thoughts and feelings just seemed to have substance.
 There was a trustworthiness and a compelling credibility to them because they poured forth from an unaltered and unspoilt face.
 There was no diminution of the overall message because everything about Terri conveyed integrity.
 To my eyes and my perception there were no pieces of Terri missing and I felt as though I was watching a woman who knows her true worth, a woman at deep ease with herself.
 She chooses not to shackle her womanly value – her female power – to her physicality by pursuing an implausibly youthful appearance.

 The gift of Grace in growing older and gaining wisdom is a privilege yet in our youth-obsessed culture ageing is treated as a disease – a repugnant curse that needs to be concealed and repudiated as quickly as possible.
-Here in Sydney where injectables and age-erasing procedures are seemingly de rigueur even amongst the Kardashian-inspired 20-somethings – the so-called “injectorati” – my unworked face, I have been told, is considered a sign of neglect.
+Here in pro-plastic Sydney where injectables and age-erasing procedures are seemingly de rigueur even amongst the Kardashian-inspired 20-somethings – the so-called “injectorati” – my unworked face, I have been told is considered a sign of neglect.
 My lined 54 year old visage is likely viewed as disparate and passé in cosmopolitan Sydney, perhaps too rustic and unsophisticated and a little out-of-place in this aspirational town where style and chutzpah trump substance much of the time.
 More troubling to me is the long-term damage these injected foreign substances might be doing to these young women.
 Will we see more Parkinsons Disease in the coming decades?

 Everything feels so disposable today with in-built obsolescence par for the course and I wonder if the increasingly broader cultural normalisation of cosmetic enhancements and procedures actually marginalises and tacitly deems irrelevant the unworked face?
 I have the uneasy feeling that for older women in our culture the implied message is this : without a worked face you`re simply not a contender.

 Not that it is likely to change me.
 I am pretty comfortable wearing my lived-in face and I`ll take truth over illusion, uniqueness over homogeneity, facial animacy over inert lifelessness any day.
 Besides, I have Terri for company.
 And Jerry.

 I salute Terri and Jerry for their difference.
 I admire these women because at their core they know who they are.
 They are both aligned with their truth.
 I celebrate their self-respect, their self-love, their wholeness and most of all I love their determination and bravery to fly in the face of expectation and the crushing pressure to conform.